DoctrNikhil/Scrap_Linkedin_profile/README.md

 ## Installation

 ### Prerequisite
-You need to have the following python libraries
+You need to have the following python packages
+1. VS Code in Anacoda(For package ipynb)
-1. Selenium 4.x.x
+2. Selenium 4.x.x
-2. ipynb
+3. ipynb
-3. python-dotenv
+4. python-dotenv

-Command to install these 3 libraries
+Command to install these 3 packages

 ```
 pip install selenium ipynb python-dotenv
 ```

+### Browser
+1. Edge Browser is needed for Windows
+2. Chrome Browser is needed for Linux

 ## Setup